UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: The UniversalCEFR Dataset

 \paragraph{Multilinguality and Structure Diversity.} Although CEFR originated in Europe, it has been increasingly adopted as a reference framework for language proficiency assessment worldwide.
 Accordingly, \textsc{UniversalCEFR} extends beyond European languages.
 Its current version includes 13 languages, spanning high-resource (English, Spanish, French, German, Italian, Portuguese), mid-resource (Dutch, Russian, Arabic), and low-resource (Czech, Estonian, Hindi, Welsh) languages.
 It also captures structural diversity by annotating each corpus with its production category (learner or reference), granularity (sentence, paragraph, document, or discourse), and label coverage (standard CEFR or CEFR plus levels).

 \paragraph{Global Collaboration.} From its conceptualization and planning, the \textsc{UniversalCEFR} initiative involved close collaboration among 20 researchers in language proficiency assessment, NLP, and education from 13 institutions across nine countries (UK, Canada, USA, Germany, Sweden, UAE, Spain, Belgium, and Portugal).\footnote{As CEFR is a European framework, most active researchers in the field are based in Europe.} They all played a key role in defining the standardization protocol, designing evaluation experiments, and discussing future research directions.
-These collaborative decisions are discussed in more detail in the following sections.
+These collaborative decisions are detailed in the following sections.